The term Ironman brings to mind many excellence, toughness and resilience especially in the triathlons field.

 These are some of the attributes you’d expect from exercise equipment with the term in their name such as the Ironman H-Class 510 Indoor Training Cycle.
 In our review we put it through its paces to see if it is worthy of the name and just how it can help you in achieving your training and fitness goals

-It is a spin bike or indoor training cycle that includes a console, magnetic resistance, belt drive, a heavy flywheel, a rubber mat and has
+It is a spin bike or indoor training cycle that includes a console, magnetic resistance, belt drive, a heavy flywheel, a rubber mat and has a steel construction.

 It certainly has the basics to be a very good indoor bike to use at home in training for a triathlon or other fitness workouts including spinning.

 We’ve spent a great deal of time looking in detail at the specifications, checking through the manual, the manufacturers site to write a complete review of just how it measures up.

 The first feature to look at is how stable a ride you get and how durable it is.

 - 1 Sturdiness

 - 3 Ironman H-Class 520 Indoor Training Cycle Resistance